funmigteam/funmigteam/README.md

 # 🌍 About FUNMIG

-FUNMIG is an independent software development team focused on building reliable, scalable and secure software.
+FUNMIG is an independent software development team dedicated to creating modern digital products that are fast, scalable and secure.

-Our mission is to create developer-friendly products, open-source technologies and cloud-native solutions that solve real-world problems.
+From backend infrastructure and cloud-native systems to developer tools and full-scale web applications, we build software designed for real-world use.

+Our flagship product is **FUNMIG**, a next-generation social platform built entirely by our team, showcasing our expertise in backend engineering, scalable architecture and user-focused product development.

 ---

 # 🚀 What We Build

-- 🤖 Artificial Intelligence
-- 🌐 Modern Web Platforms
+- 🌐 Modern Web Applications
+- 🤖 AI-powered Products
+- 📱 Social Platforms
-- ⚡ High-Performance APIs
+- ⚡ High-Performance REST APIs
 - 🔐 Authentication & Security
 - ☁️ Cloud Infrastructure
-- 🐳 DevOps Automation
+- 🐳 DevOps & Automation
 - 📦 Open Source Projects
-- 💬 Communication Platforms
-- 📊 Data & Analytics
 - 🛠 Developer Tools
+- 📊 Data Platforms

 ---